adrianhhong/adrianhhong-github.io/_posts/react-rerender.md

 ---
-title: "React Re-renders and the Mystery of the Disappearing Popups"
+title: "React Re-renders and the Mystery of the Disappearing Pop-ups"
-excerpt: "Read on buddy."
+excerpt: "Some important React lessons."
 coverImage: "/assets/blog/preview/cover.jpg"
 date: "2022-12-04T00:00:00.000Z"
 author: